kmahyyg/wlan-phishing/README.md

 # Disclaimer

-I'll not take any responsibility for any cause if you use it in illegal purpose.
+I'll not take any responsibility for any cause if you use it for any illegal purpose and distributed "as-is".
+No warranty or guarantee is provided.

 The code in this respository can only be used in YNU and should only be used for educational and research purposes.